Yuhsuant1994/DataScienceTechInstitute/AWS/4. Set up facial recognition application/readme.md

 3. Test if server.js is working

-* Leave the command running
+* Leave the command running  (App server from above step)
 * On the browser type `<your app server ip>:8080` if you see `LEOOO GET` on the command prompt (App Server) means it is working

 ## Step 5: See final result